gvwilson/sdxpy/src/viewer/index.md

 [% inc file="dispatch_keys.py" keep="interact" %]

-A little experimentation showed that while the curses library uses names like `"KEY_DOWN"` for arrow keys, it returns actual [%i "control code" "control codes" %] for key combinations like Ctrl-X.
+A little experimentation showed that while the curses module uses names like `"KEY_DOWN"` for arrow keys, it returns actual [%i "control code" "control codes" %] for key combinations like Ctrl-X.
 The `TRANSLATE` dictionary turns these into human-readable names